sudip358/claude_route/README.md

 Claude Code has added support for customizing the Anthropic endpoint with `ANTHROPIC_BASE_URL`.

-anyclaude spawns a simple HTTP server that translates between Anthropic's format and the [AI SDK](https://github.com/vercel/ai) format, enabling support for any [AI SDK](https://github.com/vercel/ai) provider.
+claude_route spawns a simple HTTP server that translates between Anthropic's format and the [AI SDK](https://github.com/vercel/ai) format, enabling support for any [AI SDK](https://github.com/vercel/ai) provider.

 ### Why do I need a dummy Anthropic API key?

-Claude Code requires an Anthropic API key for compatibility, but anyclaude routes calls to other providers based on model prefixes.
+Claude Code requires an Anthropic API key for compatibility, but claude_route routes calls to other providers based on model prefixes.
 The dummy key is never used for actual API calls.

 ### Can I use custom endpoints?